khushikhattar/LinkKeeper-Backend/README.md

 ## 🧑‍💻 Development Notes

-- Cookies are set with { httpOnly: true, secure: true } for security.
 - Passwords are hashed using bcrypt before saving (user.model.ts).
 - Refresh tokens are stored in the database and rotated on login/refresh.
 - API request validation is handled with Zod.